Mary-Kate Olsen: Business

 As adults, the Olsen twins have devoted much of their attention to the world of fashion.
-They head a designer fashion label, "The Row," as well as "Elizabeth and James", "Olsenboye", and "StyleMint" retail collections.
-The idea for The Row started as a personal project in 2005 when her twin sister, Ashley Olsen, challenged herself to create a perfect T-shirt.
+They head a designer fashion label, The Row, as well as "Elizabeth and James", "Olsenboye", and "StyleMint" retail collections.
+The idea for The Row started as a personal project in 2005 when Ashley challenged herself to create a perfect T-shirt.
 She tested the design on a variety of women of all body shapes and ages in an attempt to find a "commonality in fit and attitude."
+In 2013, they released an Elizabeth and James perfume.

 In 2006, Mary-Kate and Ashley were tapped as the faces of the upscale fashion line Badgley Mischka.
 In 2008, they co-authored Influence, a book featuring interviews with fashion designers that have inspired the twins' fashion lines.

 In 2011, Mary-Kate and Ashley collaborated with TOMS Shoes to design footwear for kids without shoes in more than 20 countries worldwide.
 That same year, the sisters designed an Olsenboye Change Purse and donated the money to "Pennies From Heaven".

 In October 2012, the twins won the WSJ magazine Innovator of The Year Award.

-In 2013, they released an Elizabeth and James perfume.

 Mary-Kate's controversial fashion choices have often found her on both the best and worst dressed fashion lists, particularly for her decision to wear fur.
 She and Ashley are members of the Council of Fashion Designers of America, CFDA a not-for-profit trade association of over 450 prominent American fashion and accessory designers.
 The twins are now the creative directors for Superga.